phage-nz/infosec-bazaar/soc/MISP/misp-feeds/readme.md

 - **HOURLY_FEEDS** An array of the ID's of enabled feeds that you wish to run at the beginning of every hour.
 - **FULL_EXPORT_TIME** The time (24hr format) that you want to run a full text export of attributes.

 In addition to this are "ENABLE" options for all external services.
+By default, Abuse.ch is configured to run every hour.

 Am still working out the best way of going about granular scheduling.